 - Severe stomach or abdominal pain, which could be appendicitis, a gallbladder infection or something else

 If you or a family member are experiencing these or other emergency symptoms, call 911 or visit your nearest hospital’s emergency room.
 Emergency rooms are following strict safety measures to keep you safe from COVID-19.

 What if I’m not sure if I should see a doctor during COVID-19?

 Wondering about whether or not you should seek medical care is common.
 It can be hard to tell the difference between something that might get better on its own and something that needs an expert’s input.

 When you’re not sure what to do, you can always call our 24/7 CareLine℠ at 800-551-0859 (HealthPartners) or 612-339-3663 (Park Nicollet).
 Answered by registered nurses, the CareLine can answer questions about symptoms, help you decide what kind of care you need and offer home treatment suggestions.

 In an emergency, always call 911 or go to the nearest hospital emergency room.
 Our hospitals, along with all our clinics and care facilities, are safe and ready to care for you.

 Looking after yourself during COVID-19

 We’re all hoping things get back to “normal” soon, and HealthPartners and Park Nicollet are working hard to help prevent COVID-19 from spreading further.
-But it’s too soon to say how long current social distancing guidelines will last.
+But it’s too soon to say how long current social distancing and masking guidelines will last.
 That means it’s vital for you and your family to look after both your mental and physical health.

 When you need help, we’re here for you.
 Despite COVID-19, it’s important not to delay treatment for any concerns you have.
 Our health care experts are taking many steps to keep you safe so you can continue to get personalized, appropriate treatment.